Surrey Inclusion and Additional Needs Partnership Strategy (2023 to 2026)

 Where EHC planning is effective, intended outcomes and precise strategies are set out clearly.
 As this is an area that we wished to continue to prioritise a training and development programme is being rolled out to all departments that are linked to the EHC plan process.
 This includes a basic awareness e-learning module that is mandatory for Children, Families and Lifelong Learning (CFLL) staff and also available to the wider workforce.
 We will be setting up a new working group to oversee the workforce development required for the wider workforce including recruitment and retention of staff.

 We will improve the alignment of the practice and information sharing between the Children's Single Point of Access (C-SPA) and Learners Single Point of Access (L-SPA) to ensure that children with additional needs and their families can access a wide range of help and support in a timely way.
 This will allow us to more clearly identify the socio economic and inequalities factors that may impact on the identification of additional needs in children.
-Both single points of access do currently meet daily with the CAMHS SPA to consider children and young people who are or may be approaching a crisis to suggest joined up and solutions focussed responses and actions.
+Both single points of access do currently meet daily with the CAMHS Single Point of Access (SPA) to consider children and young people who are or may be approaching a crisis to suggest joined up and solutions focussed responses and actions.

 System practitioners are our experts; we will involve them in creating solutions that work for all.